oracle-livelabs/oci/host-ha-website-oci-services/compute-wordpress/compute-wordpress.md

-# Provision a Compute Instances and Installing WordPress
+# Provision a Compute Instance for the WordPress Server

 ## Introduction